 Its British Gas rewards also offer added extras, such as free movies on Sky, days out at UK attractions, O2 show tickets, and discounts on restaurant meals and days out.
 It's not often that energy suppliers reward loyalty in any way, so this is a decent perk.

 Its rates are rarely among the most competitive, but it seems many customers are happy with the trade-off of being with a trusted brand, rather than a new supplier they've never heard of.
 A Which? survey found that almost half (44%) of its customers have not switched to a new supplier in at least five years, while 18% said they had been with it for more than 20 years.

-Here is a full list of the energy tariffs currently available on The Energy Shop for UK domestic energy customers to switch to:
+Here is a full list British Gas tariffs currently available on The Energy Shop for UK domestic energy customers to switch to:

 |Tariff Name||Electricity Unit Price||Electricity Standing Charge||Gas Unit Price||Gas Standing Charge|

 |Standard Variable||20.871p per kWh||24.02p per day||4.055p per kWh||26.12p per day||Compare Now >|

 Below are the contact details for British Gas should you need to contact them for general billing enquiries or complaints.

 Post: Complaints Management Team, PO Box 226, Rotherham, S98 1PB

 Website: Contact Page